rubyreferences/rubyref/stdlib/cli/pty.md

 ## PTY[](#pty)

-Creates and managed pseudo terminals (PTYs).
+Creates and manages pseudo terminals (PTYs).
 See also http://en.wikipedia.org/wiki/Pseudo_terminal

 PTY allows you to allocate new terminals using ::open or ::spawn a new